Foreign Affairs Minister Nanaia Mahuta admits no 'direct' contact with NZ ambassador in Russia

 Former foreign affairs minister Winston Peters told Newshub the minister should be making contact with the embassy given the magnitude of the events taking place there.

-"It is utterly extraordinary … for there to be no contact in such a critical time with the invasion, especially when those at the embassy and those of other nation's embassies are suffering for 'not being on the right side' in the Kremlin's eyes."
+"It is utterly extraordinary … for there to be no contact in such a critical time with the invasion, especially when those at the embassy and those of other nations' embassies are suffering for 'not being on the right side' in the Kremlin's eyes."

-Sarah Walsh has been New Zealand's Ambassador to Russia since November last year.
+Sarah Walsh has been New Zealand's ambassador to Russia since November last year.

 Newshub also reported that Mahuta has not made contact with New Zealand diplomats in the Solomon Islands since its pact with China, aside from a letter.